swapnilnarad2000/ServiceNow-Spotify-Integration-Public/README.md

 4. Apart from REST Message Creation this project involved creation of Widgets in ServiceNow alongside server side script include.

 5. Functionalities include
+   * Play Top Tracks globally and region from portal homepage.
+   * Browse region-wise top tracks.
    * Get Top Tracks Globally.
    * Get Top Track Region Wise - India.
    * Create Playlist in your Spotify Account using ServiceNow.
    * Update Playlist in your Spotify Account using ServiceNow.

-6. To Install The Application
+7. To Install The Application
     * Create a developer account in Spotify.
     * Setup your OAuth credentials, client ID, client secret, token URL, refresh URL, also provide oAuth Redirect URIs of your servicenow instance.
     * Import Spotify Global Set vX.Y.Z first, accept any remote set update conflicts in preview and commit the update set.